Ocular Rosacea Eye Treatment

 The dry eye syndrome, which often accompanies ocular rosacea, can also be treated with non-preserved artificial tears, treatment can be used as often as 4 times a day or more.
 Another ophthalmic treatment is a home humidifier which may also add valuable moisture to the air.
 If these treatments for the symptoms of ocular rosacea are not sufficient, more drastic treatments may be needed.
 One such treatment involves closure of the tear drainage ducts which is accomplished with silicone plugs, which are reversible, or punctal cautery (a burning of the tear duct openings), which is a relatively permanent ocular treatment

-Application of Rosacea-Ltd IV® to the eye lid for Ocular Rosacea or Eye Rosacea:
+Application of Rosacea-Ltd IV®for Ocular Rosacea

 The process of applying Rosacea-Ltd IV® to the eyelid for Ocular Rosacea is the same as the facial rosacea skin area.